Multiscale-Genomics/mg-process-fastq/docs/pipelines.rst

       FASTQ sampling window sizes to use for the second paired end FASTQ file, the default is to use `[[1,25], [1,50], [1,75], [1,100]]`.
-This would be represented as `1,25,50,75,100` as input for this variable
+This would be represented as `1,25,50,75,100` as input for this variable normalized : bool
+      True | [DEFAULT : False].
+Determines whether the counts of alignments should be normalized

    Returns
    -------